RallyRonnie/StoryMap2/README.md

 Or you can just click [here](https://raw.github.com/RallyRonnie/StoryMap2/master/deploy/App.html) to find the file and copy it into the custom HTML app.

-### Using the App
-You can select the "+ Add Feature/Story", then select Feature to add a theme (Column) for your project.
-You can then add Stories in the same manor and drag-n-drop to the appropriate Feature and Release.
-You might need to refresh the page when adding Releases to see them on the board.

 ## License

 AppTemplate is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.